 First, it is not at all clear how to distinguish between personally identifiable information and nonpersonally identifiable information.
 A business cannot simply turn personally identifiable information into nonpersonally identifiable information by removing identifying references (although businesses do in practice often remove features from data sets that trigger current statutory definitions of personally identifiable information).\ Modern "deanonymization" algorithms are so powerful that businesses can start with information that contains no identifying references to individuals and still uniquely identify the people who are the subjects of the information.
-Worse yet, you don't need much information to make the identification.† This makes almost all information personally identifiable.
-Personally identifiable information, after all, is information from which it is possible to uniquely identify a person.
+Worse yet, you don't need much information to make the identification.
+This makes almost all information personally identifiable.
+Personally identify a person.
 Since our economy and culture now depend on a rich transfer of information, no one seriously proposes significantly restricting access to almost all information.